Fort Wright, Kentucky

 That’s when Chris joined the district as Energy Systems Coordinator, working to create an energy program that would be sustainable.
 At first, they were relying on spreadsheets that required manual data entry, but it soon became clear their project had outgrown that approach.

-“Chris had forged ahead with a fantastic conservation program, working with the schools and the students.
-We had energy teams in all the schools.
-We had shutdown procedures.
-We were really doing a lot of great things, and I know we were making a difference, but we were kind of blindly doing it,” Rob says.
-That desire for more visibility into their efforts is what led them to seek out an energy management solution.
+The desire for more visibility into their efforts is what led them to seek out an energy management solution in Energy Manager™.
 “After seeing the power of the software, we were able to track better and monitor.
 We’ve become more informed users.
 And now we have tools in the hands of those in the school buildings.”

 It’s clear that in Kenton County, it’s the people who really take charge and make these programs come to life.
 Thankfully, they’ve got energy management software that gives them the data to prove it’s all making a measurable difference.

-"In the state of Kentucky, we are legislatively mandated to provide an annual energy report,” says Chris.
-“Every school district has to provide this to the legislation, and the software has made that annual reporting so much easier, to where a report that used to take me hours to do is now a matter of 15 to 20 minutes.
-It’s a tool I couldn’t imagine being without.”
+“The software has made annual reporting so much easier, to where a report that used to take me hours to do is now a matter of 15 to 20 minutes.
+It’s a tool I couldn’t imagine being without,” says Chris.